curiousmaster/JackItNG/README.md

 sudo jackit
 ```

-After running jackit, found devices will be stored in a SQLite3 database in the current directory.
+After running jackit, found devices will be stored in an SQLite3 database in the current directory.
 This file can later on be parsed with the jacklst command.

 ```
 sudo jacklst